Marion Bartoli: Playing style

 Bartoli was known for her unorthodox and intense style of play on the court.
 She used two hands on both the forehand and the backhand, and was generally classed as an aggressive and hard-hitting player who played primarily from the baseline.
 She developed her two-handed style on the advice of her father and longtime coach, Walter Bartoli.
 He had seen the classic 1992 French Open final in which Monica Seles defeated Steffi Graf, and immediately was inspired to teach Seles' technique to his daughter.
 Bartoli had previously had trouble with her forehand, but it improved significantly when she made the switch to two hands.
 Her game was based on power and she used her double-fisted strokes to create sharp angles to open up the court and preferred to take the ball very early on groundstrokes.

 Her serve was considered a weakness but her return of serve was considered to be her biggest weapon.
 She often stood well inside the baseline to receive serve, even on first serves, and managed to take advantage of break point opportunities.

 Her style of play could be most closely compared to that of Seles, who had a strong influence on Bartoli as a young player.
-In a TV interview during the 2012 US Open tournament, Bartoli explained that both Seles and she are left-handed, and that she had a very weak forehand before changing to two hands.
+In a TV interview during the 2012 US Open tournament, Bartoli explained that both Seles and she are left-handed, and that she had a weak forehand before changing to two hands.

-Bartoli was not a very good mover on court, a state exacerbated by her two-fisted strokes, which made her vulnerable to fast all-court players such as Agnieszka Radwańska (whom she never beat).
-Instead, she relied on her excellent hand-eye coordination and anticipation skills.
+Bartoli was not a very good mover that covered the court, a state exacerbated by her two-fisted strokes which limited her wingspan and made her vulnerable to fast all-court players such as Agnieszka Radwańska (whom she never beat).
+Instead, she relied on her rapid response within her reach, excellent hand-eye coordination and anticipation skills.
 Bartoli did however work on her fitness and mobility throughout her career to varying success.

-Bartoli was also known for her unusual serve, in which she used her wrist to generate speed.
+Bartoli was also known for her destinctive serve, in which she used her wrist to generate speed.
 She also changed her service motion many times over the years.
 During the 2013 Wimbledon Championships, she had an unusual setup for serves – no ball-bouncing, arms crossed, right wrist resting on her left thumb before the toss.

 Bartoli manifested unusual on-court mannerisms, such as energetically bouncing on the spot and practising racquet swings between points, and being noticeably restless during changeovers.
 She claimed that this was to maintain the focus needed for her intense style of play.